Covve/covve.github.io/_posts/2017-03-17-Pet-projects-day-2.md

 ---
 The last Friday of each month is Pet Project day over here at Covve.
 Giving ourselves the time to experiment with new and exciting technologies, try out new approaches or just scratch that technological itch.

-February’s pet projects ranged from an experimentation with progressive web apps to putting our code's deisgn to test against Martin Fowler's personal pet hate, the anemic model anti-pattern
+February’s pet projects ranged from an experimentation with progressive web apps to putting our code's deisgn to test against Martin Fowler's personal pet hate, the anemic model anti-pattern.
 <!--more-->

 ### Andy and Zafeiris: The anemic domain model anti-pattern (a cost/benefit analysis)